Trapped surfaces in vacuum arising dynamically from mild incoming radiation: The preliminary estimates

 \subsection{General elliptic estimates for Hodge systems}

-In this subsection, we prove ellitic estimates for general Hodge systems.
+In this subsection, we prove elliptic estimates for general Hodge systems.
 To this end, we recall the definition of the divergence and curl of a symmetric covariant tensor of an arbitrary rank:

 where $\eps$ is the volume form associated to the metric $\gamma$.
 Recall also that the trace is defined to be

 The following is the main $L^2(\S)$ elliptic estimate that we will use: \begin{proposition} We continue to work under the assumptions of Theorem \ref{main.thm} and the bootstrap assumptions \eqref{BA.1}, \eqref{BA.2}, \eqref{BA.3} and \eqref{BA.4}.
 Let $\phi$ be a totally symmetric $r+1$ covariant tensorfield on a 2-sphere $(\mathbb S^2,\gamma)$ satisfying